TurboGears/tg2docs/docs/turbogears/caching.rst

 Using the Cache
 ^^^^^^^^^^^^^^^

-The configured `Beaker` cache is provided by the `pylons` module.
+The configured `Beaker` is more properly thought of as a `CacheManager`, as it provides access to multiple independent cache namespaces.
-This is more properly thought of as a `CacheManager`, as it provides access to multiple independent cache namespaces.

 To access the cache from within a controller module:

 .. code-block:: python